legendscraft/peel-appeal/README.md

 );
 </code>

-Insert some dummy data in the table
+Insert some dummy data in the table:
 ------------------------------------------------------------------------
 <code>
 INSERT INTO `delivery_destinations` (`id`, `destination`, `no_of_dedicated_clients`, `description`, `created_at`) VALUES